 Sri Lankan barramundi going global as demand booms

-Oceanpick, Southeast Asia’s first and only commercial producer of ocean-grown barramundi (Lates calcarifer), is scaling up operations in response to growing global demand for its fish.
+Oceanpick, one of South Asia’s first commercial producer of ocean-grown barramundi (Lates calcarifer), is scaling up operations in response to growing global demand for its fish.

 Barramundi, also known as Asian sea bass, is gaining popularity fast around the globe, with sales developing in the United Kingdom, the United States, Australia, South Asia, and the Middle East, according to Oceanpick Head of International Sales and Marketing Jacqueline Perera.

 Its customers are predominantly in the foodservice sector, but Oceanpick also supplies Sri Lankan airlines, supermarkets, and the wholesale market, Perera noted.
 The company recently entered a relationship with a major retailer in the U.K., and initial sales are encouraging.

 “We have been delighted with the level of interest in our ocean-grown barramundi.
 Feedback from customers shows that they especially appreciate its distinctive taste, which is different from the local modha barramundi grown in brackish water,” Perera said.

 Strong currents and superior water quality off the coast of northeast Sri Lanka, where the company’s fish are grown, enable the firm to produce superior barramundi that commands a premium in international markets, Perera said.
 In those markets, the company’s barramundi is sold under the Oceanpick brand, while locally, the fish are marketed as Round Island Barramundi, named after a local landmark island.

 When Oceanpick started in 2012, Irfan Thassim, the firm’s pioneering founding director, turned to Kames Fish Farming in Scotland to help him realize his vision of being the first ocean farming operation in Sri Lanka.
 Kames initially provided the cages and expertise, and a lasting business and joint-venture relationship soon developed.